 - The Rival: Seemingly to Thor, if not full Archenemy, given their conflict over the souls of dwarves.
 Though Loki may soon take that position.

 - Sanity Slippage: Hel was actually much more sane in previous incarnations of the world.
 Giving up her right to mortal worshipers means that she only has she only has three of the four things that gods need to sustain themselves.
-Without active worship to round out the belief, dedications, and souls, Hel has become progressively more unhinged.
+Without active worship to round out the belief, and with very limited souls and dedication, Hel has become progressively more unhinged.

 - Sarcasm-Blind: Thrym says that it just isn't fair that she no longer receives the worship she never deserved, and being the Entitled Bastard she is, she replies "Exactly!"